 Flights from Australia

 Planning a trip from Australia?
 Rest assured, all the flight information you need is here.
-With 148 airports across the country, traveling from Australia is easy and accessible.
-With international flights currently operated from 14 airports, while 12 airports offer intercontinental flights.
-Domestic flights are available from every airport in Australia, 134 of those airports only operate domestic flights.
+With 149 airports across the country, traveling from Australia is easy and accessible.
+With international flights currently operated from 14 airports, while 13 airports offer intercontinental flights.
+In addition, 148 airports handle domestic routes as well, 135 of those airports only operate domestic flights.

 On this page